Roychrltt/get_next_line/README.md

 Hours invested: around 20H

-Tested with francinette, certain KO and Timesout are tolerable.
+Tested with francinette, certain KO and Timeout are tolerable.